uchicago-cs/cmsc22000/website/content/labs/lab1.md

     git commit

 When you omit `-m`, Git will open a terminal text editor where you can write your commit message, including multiline commit messages.
-By default, the CS machines will use Vim for this; if you want to change your default command-line editor, add a line like this:
+By default, the CS machines will use Vim for this (if you are not a Vim user, you can quit by typing `:wq`).
+If you want to change your default command-line editor, add a line like this:

     EDITOR=myfavoriteeditor